Boston - Massachusetts Assault and Battery Attorney | Boston Assault Attorney

 Second, the occupant uses only reasonable means to defend himself (herself) or the other person lawfully in the dwelling.

 Too often people are arrested for assault and battery when a fight breaks out at a bar after a night drinking, or when physical contact results when a girlfriend accuses her boyfriend of infidelity.
 What you perceive as a minor issue is no longer a simpler matter once law enforcement and the courts become involved.
 Choose an attorney who you know will work hard to fight for you.
-Schedule a free consultation with Boston Criminal Defense Attorney Steven J. Topazio.
-Call 617-422-5803 or contact us online.
+Boston Assault and Battery Lawyer Steven J Topazio is prepared to investigate the allegations and every aspect of circumstances of your case, in order to identify the right strategy for you to build an aggressive defense to these charges.

 RECENT CASE DECISIONS